 We go to our eye care professional, and we hear “you have cataracts,” but they are not “ripe” enough to have surgery.
 You could also hear “now is the time to think about having cataract surgery.”
 What does this mean?

-First off “ripe” is an older term that denoted the cataract had formed substantially and surgery was needed to enable the patient to obtain better vision.
+First off, “ripe” is an older term that denoted the cataract had formed substantially, and surgery was needed to enable the patient to obtain better vision.
 Glasses were no longer an option.
-Today the time to have the surgery is determined less by “ripeness” and more by lifestyles, activities and quality of life.
+Today, the time to have the surgery is determined less by “ripeness” and more by lifestyles, activities and quality of life.
 For example, if someone is a nighttime truck driver, his need for the best vision is greater than someone who does not drive at all or very little.
-The time to schedule surgery when the vision decreases to a level that someone cannot continue their daily activities due to visual disturbances, glare, blurriness, haziness, etc.
+The time to schedule surgery is when the vision decreases to a level that someone cannot continue their daily activities due to visual disturbances, glare, blurriness, haziness, etc.